coder/docs/images/tls-certificates.md

 ---
-title: "SSL certificates"
+title: "TLS certificates"
-description: Learn how to add SSL certificates to Coder images
+description: Learn how to add TLS certificates to Coder images
 ---

-This article will show you how to correct issues regarding SSL certificates in Coder.
+This article will show you how to correct issues regarding TLS certificates in Coder.

 ## Background